Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 ## Start Querent using docker run

-  This command runs the Querent container, mounting the current directory's querent_data folder to the container's /querent/querent_data directory and mapping the container's 1111 port to the host's 1111 port.
-The environment variable QUERENT_NODE_CONFIG is set to the path of your querent.config.yaml file, configuring the Querent node accordingly.
+To start Querent in a Docker container, use this command.
+It mounts the local querent_data directory to the container's /querent/querent_data, maps port 1111 from the container to the host, and sets the QUERENT_NODE_CONFIG environment variable to your configuration file's path:

   ```bash
   docker run --rm -v $(pwd)/querent_data:/querent/querent_data -p 127.0.0.1:1111:1111 querent/querent env QUERENT_NODE_CONFIG=/path/to/querent.config.yaml